larryseyer/OTTO/docs/ZENCODER_RULES.md

 ISYSTEM DIRECTIVES - CRITICAL TO REMEMBER:
 ✅ JUCE 8 with ProJucer - Use JUCE 8 methods, protocols, and modern C++ patterns ✅ Unified CMake Build System - Configured for all platforms: Mac OSX Standalone, VST3, AUV3, Clap AU, Windows, Linux, iOS, Android
-✅ DO NOT MODIFY BUILD SYSTEM - Work within existing CMake configuration ✅ INI-Driven Layout Priority - All positioning must use INIConfig constants, no hardcoded values ✅ JUCE 8 Fonts/Colors/UI - Use proper JUCE 8 FontManager, ColorScheme integration ✅ All variables and settings must use INI-Driven file system
+✅ DO NOT MODIFY BUILD SYSTEM - Work within existing CMake configuration Use our build system by doing this: cd /Users/larryseyer/AudioDevelopment/OTTO && ./scripts/build/build_macos.sh
+✅ INI-Driven Layout Priority - All positioning must use INIConfig constants, no hardcoded values ✅ JUCE 8 Fonts/Colors/UI - Use proper JUCE 8 FontManager, ColorScheme integration ✅ All variables and settings must use INI-Driven file system